-Waiting until between four and six months to introduce first solid foods to baby will help minimize the risk of him/her developing adverse reactions to different foods as well as developing allergies.
+Waiting until between four and six months to introduce the first solid foods to the baby will help minimize the risk of him/her

-As baby develops control over hand movements, which usually
+As a baby develops control over hand movements, which usually

 happens around seven to eight months, it is time to start the finger

 foods.
 Baby is usually ready for this when he/she tries to take a swipe

 Baby first finger foods should not contain any hard matter like grains, pips or bones and must not be whole, like grapes for they are a

 Also, remember not to leave babies alone while eating as sometimes they don’t chew, and try to swallow food whole.